drhsqlite/pikchr/doc/build.md

 it can be integrated into a larger application which invokes the "`pikchr()`" C-API to do conversions from Pikchr to SVG.

-The Lemon tool is not widely depolyed, so the sources for Lemon are included in the Pikchr source tree for convenience.
+As the Lemon tool is not widely deployed, its sources for Lemon are included in the Pikchr source tree for convenience.
 Compile the "`lemon.c`" source program into an executable using any ordinary C-compiler.